-There are some claims that drinking caffeinated energy drinks (Redbull, Monster, etc.) can enhance overall performance due to its sugar content in combination with stimulants, such as taurine, guarana, and caffeine.
+There are some claims about sports & energy drinks that drinking caffeinated energy drinks (Redbull, Monster, etc.) can enhance overall performance due to its sugar content in combination with stimulants, such as taurine, guarana, and caffeine.
 How so?
 The caffeine causes an increase in heart rate and induces glycogen sparing, thereby enhancing available energy stores to keep you energized longer, which may be particularly useful for endurance activities.
 However, higher-quality studies are needed to determine without or not caffeinated energy drinks are all that beneficial to performance and hydration during exercise, especially because caffeine does have its own side effects and impacts on the body.
 Not to mention, energy drinks are usually super high in sugar and fatigue can occur once the sugar and caffeine leaves the body (aka the dreaded sugar crash).

 Milk and Milk-Based Drinks